-Along with good drainage, your plant needs to have good aeration as well.
+Your plant needs a loose, airy soil mix along with good drainage.
 Compacted soil directly hampers the root’s ability to absorb water.

-Also, I suggest you use fertilizer rich in phosphorus as phosphorus promotes the growth of flowers.
+Also, I suggest you use fertilizer rich in phosphorus as it promotes the growth of flowers.
 But don’t overdo it.

 Excess phosphorus may even kill your plant as it cannot take other nutrients.

-Though after nearly a week, the flowers will produce orange berries, or if they bloom in favorable seas0ns, they can go on for a month.
+After 2-4 weeks, the flowers will produce orange berries; if the Snake plant bloom in favorable seasons, they can go on for a month.

 We can favor the growth and place the plant in a new bigger planter.
 The plant shall continue to grow and create new offsets.

-Do not worry if you don’t see flowers, though; it is rare.
+Do not worry if you don’t see a bloom on the Snake plant; they are rare and unusual.
 You might get lucky sometimes but do not 100% expect the blooms.

-Stress your plant enough to make it flower, but don’t end up depriving it of all the necessary resources and killing it.
+Stress your Snake plant enough to make it bloom, but don’t deprive it of all the necessary resources and kill it.